- About the Cosmos (ATOM) Team

 Cosmos is a decentralized blockchain ecosystem in which developers can build their blockchain into a network of interoperable other blockchains.

-To best understand Cosmos’ value, it’s worth looking at how other similar blockchain ecosystem projects fall short.
+Now, if that first “What is Cosmos” tagline sounds like your typicaly cryptocurrency jargon, we’ll break it down for you.
+To best understand Cosmos’ value, it’s worth examining how other similar blockchain ecosystem projects fail.

 Bitcoin (Blockchain 1.0): Bitcoin, the OG of the space launched in 2008, pioneered the blockchain strictly for the use case of a peer-to-peer digital currency.
 Building a decentralized application on Bitcoin is difficult for a myriad of fundamental blockchain reasons, so a project like Ethereum emerged with a solution.